BrandMeister/DMRHost/Nextion_ON7LDS/README.md

-Nextion Display Layouts by ON7LDS (for MMDVMHost)
+Nextion Display Layouts by ON7LDS (for DMRHost)
 =================================================

 The screenlayout has to be selected with the parameter **ScreenLayout** in the